 To open a bank account you need a residency first.
 But, some things require you to have a working card, such as setting up Internet connection.
 In our case one of our US credit cards worked to set Vodafone internet, so that wasn’t an issue.

 If your foreign card doesn’t work you can go to the post office and buy a pre-paid Italian debit card to use before you set your bank account.

 How to Get a Health Insurance in Italy

 Healthcare in Italy is technically free.
 I’m saying technically because there are some hoops you have to jump through to get it and you still have to pay for it – whether it’s your employer or yourself when self-employed.
 It’s a common misconception that health insurance is free in Europe.
 It’s not.

-While you often have to wait a while to get an appointment with a specialist (to be honest, I had to wait a while in the US too while paying $1000 per month for insurance), you can always go private.
+While you often have to wait a while to get an appointment with a specialist, you can always go private.

 For instance, to see a good obstetrician including a full-on ultrasound I only paid 150 Euros and even got a second appointment for free, because the doctor wanted to check on something the following week.
 Any remaining appointments with the same doctor was only 85 euros.

 Our Issues: Before moving here we’ve been told that in Italy everyone is entitled to free emergency care regardless of their status.
 Well, this has proven to be iffy depending on the situation and hospitals.

 As EU citizens we should be getting free emergency care, but that’s only with a EU Health Card from another country.
 Again, my friend in the same situation (without an EU health card) received emergency care for her and her kids for free on multiple occasions, so I guess it must depend on your luck.

-We were also told that unlike what multiple doctors informed us before, we would be charged for labor and delivering of the baby even in case of emergency.
+We were also told that unlike what multiple doctors informed us before, we would be charged for labor and delivery of the baby even in case of emergency.